 Drawing on their decades of experience as former public defenders and current civil rights litigators, Flowers Keller wrote a letter to the Committee in support of amending Rule 15.
 The letter is available here.
 The letter highlights how depositions in civil wrongful conviction cases have helped expose police misconduct and argues that a similar tool should be available before conviction.
 It makes little sense to give someone a tool to help uncover the truth that is available only after they have been wrongfully convicted.
 Permitting depositions in criminal cases will help prevent the wrongful conviction to begin with and, as the letter explains, “smooth out this incongruity between civil and criminal cases.”

-To date, over 3,749 people have been officially exonerated via the criminal legal system.
+To date, over 3,749 people have been officially exonerated.
 But, thousands more have been wrongfully convicted and are still waiting to see justice.
 The firm’s submission joins a long list of other voices calling for reform of Rule 15 to ensure greater fairness in the criminal legal system.

 We are proud to announce that Best Lawyers recognized Flowers Keller in its 2026 law firm rankings of best law firms.
 The recognition is for the firm's nationwide criminal defense work, which is highlighted in the firm's three-part mission.
 The firm's mission and culture are rooted in the experience of each lawyer having first served the public as a public defender.
 Additionally, Best Lawyers individually recognized Kobie Flowers for his work in all aspects of criminal defense.